Intervento al Global Solutions Summit

 It is a difficult challenge, given the diversity of views and national circumstances, which can make emission reductions costlier in some countries than others.
 But it is possible, also thanks to the recent decision from the US to return to the Paris Agreement.

-The Next Generation EU program shows how the green transition can help to lift economic growth.
-As Italy, we decided to spend almost 40% of the resources on the ecological transition: this is over 75 billion euros in the next five years.
+The Next Generation EU programme shows how the green transition can help to lift economic growth.
+As Italy, we decided to spend almost 40% of the resources on the ecological transition: this is over EUR 75 billion in the next five years.

 So, we are fully committed to this and certainly the climate transition is a challenging task but I want to stress something that Angela just said before.
 To win it, we need all actors.
 The EU itself is responsible for a relatively small part of global emissions.

 Melissa Eddy: With the Biden Administration transatlantic relations have been relaunched in the spirit of a renewed cooperation from trade to environment.
 But we can expect the US to push the EU towards a tougher stance on China.
-Can it be detrimental to multilateral efforts (in the context of the G20 and beyond) where it is crucial to come to terms with China?
+Can this be detrimental to multilateral efforts (in the context of the G20 and beyond) where it is crucial to deal with China?

 The many challenges we have discussed today all require common ground and shared solutions, which are simply out of reach without the full engagement of the world’s major economies.
 Just to mention a few data, China accounts for around 17% of global GDP.
 It is also responsible for almost 30% of global greenhouse gas emissions.